alexandrejablon/nodegraph/README.md

 The information will be fetched from the above mentioned URL, the meta tags of prefix "og" will be extracted, and stored in the MongoDB database, and returned in the form of a similar JSON object.

+If you only need to update a document, just use the insert method with the URL of the updated document.

+Although the `check` function returns the Open Graph information found at the URL, this function returns a mongoDB document.

 #####Parameters
 `url` - the URL of the page.